AaronNovakDev/Healthapp_T1A3/assignemnt.md

 User - input data, can save to file etc . enter in medication / supplements and modify/delete/add various - to 5 different things - sleep, study, relax, quick energy, bonus.

+Vitamin B, Tulsi , gotu kola

+a = ARTII::Base.new
+TTY::Prompt.new